stefuiii/tp/docs/UserGuide.md

 4. Press Enter

 **What you should see:**
-(First Use): FastCard's window should appear within a few seconds, showing a few example contacts to get you started!
+(First Use): FastCard's window should appear within a few seconds, showing a few example contacts to get you started! <br>
 ![FastCard UI Initial](images/Ui.png)